 - Client Facing Shifts: should be in middle school or above

-- Non-Client Facing Shifts: varies by shift, but if younger than middle school, check with Monnette Bariel, Volunteer Coordinator.
+- Non-Client Facing Shifts: varies by shift, but if younger than middle school, check with Monnette Bariel, Volunteer Talent and Inclusion Manager.

 Is there a place to lock up my personal belongings?